Welcome to the Management Library

 Cornell University Library serves the members of Cornell University.
 The University allows all visitors with research needs to use the libraries’ collections, providing use does not conflict with its primary responsibility to members of the Cornell community.
 General details on visitor privileges are available on the central library website.

-Exceptions regarding access to resources include Capital IQ, Datastream, Mintel, SDC, and WRDS.
+Exceptions regarding access to resources include Capital IQ, Eikon, Mintel, Pitchbook, SDC, and WRDS.
 These can only be accessed by current Cornell students, faculty, and staff.